Top 5 4th Quarter Trades of Ka - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Kaydan Wealth Management, Inc. reduced their investment in ARCA:FVD by 562,687 shares.
-The trade had a 12.16% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $39.11.
+Kalos Management, Inc. reduced their investment in ARCA:SCHB by 9,148 shares.
+The trade had a 1% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $44.94.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, First Trust Value Line Dividend Index Fund has a price-earnings ratio of 18.76 and a price-book ratio of 2.62.
+In terms of valuation, Schwab U.S. Broad Market ETF has a price-earnings ratio of 19.24 and a price-book ratio of 3.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.